schatt/6layer/Framework/docs/FieldHintsGuide.md

 - Applies display widths to each field
 - Uses expected lengths for sizing
 - Shows character counters when configured
+- Creates a `DataBinder` for real-time model updates (v5.8.0+)

 **No manual hint passing needed!** The hints describe your data model.

+**📚 Data Binding**: For information about automatic `DataBinder` creation and real-time model updates, see the [IntelligentFormView Auto-Binding Guide](IntelligentFormViewAutoBindingGuide.md).

 ## Field Hints Properties